JElchison/format-udf/README.md

 For the advanced user, format-udf is also capable of formatting a single existing partition, without modifying the partition table.
 Beware that using this method will render the newly formatted UDF partition unusable on macOS (but still usable on Linux and Windows).
 (See [#24](https://github.com/JElchison/format-udf/issues/24) for caveats.)
 Because of this limitation, the recommendation is to format the entire device.

+# Why?
+format-udf was created to address some OS-specific quirks that prevent a naively-formatted UDF device from working across various operating systems.
+Here are some of the complicating factors, which format-udf aims to abstract away:

+* Different operating systems support different versions of the UDF specification.
+Some OS versions only offer read-only support.
+* Windows seems to only mount UDF devices if the file system block size matches the device's logical block size
+* Different operating systems (like Windows XP) only attempt mounting UDF file systems with a hard-coded block size
+* Windows does not support hard disks without a partition table.
+(This is strange because Windows does not apply the same limitation to flash drives.)
+* macOS seems to only mount UDF file systems that utilize the full disk (not just a partition)

+At first glance, these constraints appear to be in partial conflict.
+The solution, as suggested by [Pieter](https://web.archive.org/web/20151103171649/http://sipa.ulyssis.org/2010/02/filesystems-for-portable-disks/), is to place a fake partition table (via [MBR](https://en.wikipedia.org/wiki/Master_boot_record)) in the first block of the drive, which lists a single entire-disk partition.
+This works because UDF (perhaps intentionally) doesn't utilize the first block.
+Unfortunately, there has been no easy way to do this, while juggling all of the other variables (such as device logical block size).

+format-udf writes such a fake MBR for added compatibility on Windows.
+If this is not what you desire, you can disable the MBR with `-p none`.

 # UDF OS Support
 Not all operating systems support UDF.
 The following tables detail operating system support for UDF.
 Data was adapted from https://en.wikipedia.org/wiki/Universal_Disk_Format#Compatibility (as retrieved on 2017-06-16).